 ABOUT

-Nathan Farrell is a 26 year old New York City based artist, and a once-in-a-generation voice.
-A gifted songwriter, arranger, producer, session vocalist, and saxophonist, his background and versatility empower him to fuse traditional pop, R&B, and alternative jazz effortlessly into a sound that is unmistakably his own.
+Nathan Farrell is a 26 year old New York City based artist, and a one of a kind vocalist.
+A gifted songwriter, arranger, producer, and saxophonist, his background and versatility empower him to fuse traditional pop, R&B, and alternative jazz effortlessly into a sound that is unmistakably his own.
 Raised in a Puerto Rican–Japanese American household, he has long embraced the art of shaping identity from rich and varied traditions.

 Biography

-Nathan’s joy and love for music are infectious and reverberate across every venue he graces.
+Nathan’s joy and love for music are infectious and felt across every venue.
 His sound is immersive, eclectic, and yet refreshing, with influences ranging from Ella Fitzgerald, Sammy Davis Jr., and Stevie Wonder, to D’angelo, Lauryn Hill, Michael Jackson, Radiohead, Summer Walker, Lalah Hathaway, and Lianne La Havas.

-His recent notable work includes supporting Lawrence The Band at international venues, on television broadcasts, and in their viral acoustic session videos promoting their 2024 studio album Family Business; Nathan is a soloist in the Jazz At Pride Orchestra led by Grammy and Tony Winning Orchestrator Bryan Carter in collaboration with Jazz At Lincoln Center alongside the great Titus Burgess, J Hoard, Charenee Wade, and Vuyo Sotashe; Nathan has been featured by Sofar Sounds, theyhavetherange, the Montclair Jazz Festival, and college music festivals; he performs at renowned venues across NYC including 54 Below, Dizzy’s Club, City Winery, Little Island, Le Poisson Rouge, Mercury Lounge, and smaller jazz clubs in Harlem; he has been invited to sing the National Anthem at Madison Square Garden for both the New York Knicks and New York Rangers.
+His recent notable work includes supporting Lawrence The Band at international venues, on television broadcasts, and in their viral acoustic session videos promoting their 2024 studio album Family Business; Nathan is a soloist in the Jazz At Pride Orchestra led by Grammy and Tony Winning Orchestrator Bryan Carter in collaboration with Jazz At Lincoln Center alongside the great Titus Burgess, J Hoard, Charenee Wade, and Vuyo Sotashe; Nathan has been featured by Sofar Sounds, theyhavetherange, the Montclair Jazz Festival, and college music festivals.

 The Early Years